 If a person is entitled to Social Security spousal benefits based on his or her ex-spouse’s work record, that person will continue to receive those benefits despite certain changes.
 Even if the ex-spouse remarries – and even if the new spouse becomes eligible for his or her own spousal benefits – the person will still receive the same spousal benefit as if they were married.

 In our hypothetical case involving George and Martha, Martha will continue to receive the same spousal benefit she had been receiving while married to George.
-Even if George and Martha were younger and had not reached retirement age at the time of their divorce, Martha would still be entitled to apply to spousal benefits based on George’s work record when they both reached retirement age.
+Even if George and Martha were younger and had not reached retirement age at the time of their divorce, Martha would still be entitled to apply for spousal benefits based on George’s work record when they both reached retirement age.